 Some posts here on ARoseTintedWorld may contain affiliate links.
 This means that if you click a link and buy a product or register, then I may receive a commission at no extra cost to you.
 I may also use products from the companies mentioned in these posts.
 Thank you for supporting my blog!

-It is coming up to the end of the school year.
-And just like at the end of term or Christmas, the question is… Do you buy the teacher a present?
-I think it is nice to actually hand make a gift.
+It is coming up to Teacher Appreciation Week and the end of the school year.
+And just like at the end of term or Christmas, the question is… Do you buy the teacher an appreciation gift?
+I think it is nice and so much more personalised to hand make a gift.
 And it is an even better idea if money is a bit short, or you are counting the pennies.
-So here are some brilliant ideas for teacher gifts that you can make or sew.
+So here are some brilliant ideas for DIY teacher gifts that you can make or sew.

-But I will still give the teachers a gift.
-They have been working hard sending work out throughout the pandemic, and it has been good to get phone calls and updates every so often.
+Teachers have been working so hard throughout the pandemic, and it has been good to get phone calls and updates every so often.
 I do think that they deserve a little ‘thank you’ for all their work.
+Teacher Appreciation Day is the perfect time to do this.
+Though you may also like to give appreciation gifts at other times of year such as Christmas, Easter or end of term.

-There is always the question to be asked whether you should give a gift at all?
+There is always the question to be asked whether you should give appreciation gifts at all?
 After all, teachers do get paid.
 And I will say that they certainly don’t expect one.
-My OH is a teacher, and he does get some gifts.
+My OH is a teacher, and he does get some gifts from the children that he teaches.
 It is never expected, but it is totally appreciated.

-But to me, nothing is more appreciated than a hand made gift, as it shows that some thought, time and care has gone into making something truly special.
-So here are my own personal recommendations for the best gifts that you can make or sew to give a teacher.
+But to me, nothing is more appreciated than a DIY gift, as it shows that some thought, time and care has gone into making something truly special.
+And they are often perfect for those last minute plans.
+So here are my own personal recommendations for the best Homemade DIY teacher gifts that you can make or sew.

 Why not give your favourite teacher a new notebook, planning journal or diary?
 And as a personal touch , you could make one of these fabric bookmarks to keep their place within their book.
 Make it in a cute or funky fabric that your favourite teacher would love!